 The airport is currently open, but you should check schedules with airlines as at present not all commercial flights are operating.
 A number of carriers fly in and out of Burundi including: Rwandair, Ethiopian Airlines, Kenyan Airways, South African Airways, Fly Dubai and Brussels Airlines.

 The EU has published a list of air carriers that are subject to an operating ban or restrictions within the EU.

 A series of elections (local, parliamentary and presidential) is scheduled to take place between April and September 2015.
-The campaigning periods, polling days and the days on which the results are announced are likely to be marked by increased political tension.
-Please see the National Electoral Commission website for precise dates.
-Political demonstrations and protests may become more frequent and violent.
-The police have used live ammunition and tear gas against demonstrators in the past.
+See the National Electoral Commission website for precise dates.
+There are increased political tensions, with violent demonstrations in the capital and around the country.
+The police have used live ammunition and tear gas against demonstrators.
 Avoid all demonstrations and large gatherings.

 Pre-electoral tensions are particularly pronounced in areas bordering the Democratic Republic of the Congo.

 There is no British Embassy in Bujumbura.
 Burundi is covered by the British High Commission in Kigali, Rwanda.
 However, the British Embassy Liaison Office (telephone: +257 22 24 64 78 or + 257 22 25 03 66; address: Building Old East, Place de L’Independence, Bujumbura), can provide limited advice and assistance.
 The Belgian Embassy in Burundi is able to provide consular assistance to British nationals.
 All visitors or long term residents should register with the Belgian Embassy: Boulevard de la Liberté, 9, Bujumbura; telephone: + 257 22 22 32 66 or + 257 22 22 61 76; email: Bujumbura@diplobel.org.